-4th Call for application
+4th Call for application (Closed)

 Are you driving innovation in Crisis Management?
 Are you developing and deploying socio-technical solutions for first responders?
 Do you provide innovations being a game changer for operational, tactical and strategic decision makers?

 We need you to share your innovations with the Crisis Management community!
 DRIVER+ organises a series of Trials which investigate innovative solutions under simulated crisis conditions.
 With this call for application, we invite you to participate to the forth event.